 Bio: I am an Associate Professor of Sociology and a Faculty Associate of NGOLD.
 I am the author of Breakdown and Reconstitution: Democracy, the Nation-State, and Ethnicity in Nigeria and Editor-in-Chief of African Conflict & Peacebuilding Review.
 Some of my most recent works have been published in African Affairs, Critical Sociology, International Journal of Politics, Culture, and Society, Ethnic Studies Review, Journal of Political and Military Sociology and Democracy & Development: Journal of West African Affairs.
 My current research is on peace and conflict, international humanitarian interventions and postwar reconstruction.
 I am particularly interested in the works of international NGOs and intergovernmental organizations (e.g. UN, IMF, AU, ECOWAS, etc.) to promote human security, human development, and democracy in developing countries.
 I teach graduate and undergraduate sociological theory classes and seminar courses on migration, social institutions and democracy and development.
 I also direct the study abroad program to Sierra Leone, West Africa.
 My undergraduate studies were at Sofia University in Bulgaria and my doctoral work was at the New School for Social Research in New York.

 Bio: I am the NGOLD outreach coordinator and a CLCE instructor.
 I have taught Introduction to Community Leadership and Civic Engagement (CLCE 100), Capstone Seminar in Community Leadership and Civic Engagement (CLCE 495), and Independent Study in Community Leadership and Civic Engagement (CLCE 498).
 Previously, I held various positions within Iowa-based microenterprise development organizations.
 In these roles, I managed local, statewide, and national programs, administered grant funding, directed outcomes evaluation efforts, and contributed to the procurement of more than $1.3 million in grant, earmark, and contract funds.
 Prior to assuming my current position, I worked as a study director conducting social science research with the Public Opinion Laboratory at NIU.
 I serve on the Ellwood House Museum board of directors and the DeKalb County Nonprofit Partnership steering committee.
 I am currently pursuing a PhD in political science.
-My research interests center on institutions, representation, bureaucracy, legislative size and the efficacy of nonprofit organizations.
+My research interests focus on institutions, representation, bureaucracy, legislative size and the efficacy of nonprofit organizations.